rhomobile/rhomobile-docs/docs/en/5.0.0/api/rhom-api.md

 ### Example

-Update the current rhom object's attributes and saves it to the database.<a id="rhom-update-example" />
+Update the current rhom object's attributes and saves it to the database.<a id="rhom-update-example"/>

 **NOTE: This is the fastest way to add or update item attributes.**